 Soft materials are defined by their molecular (carbon-based) chemical structure and their mesophasic character, spanning the range between liquid and solid-like properties.

-We exploit molecular self-assembly to create nanoscale structures with targeted geometries.
-Using this synthesis strategy, we create materials with an astonishing degree of internal organization on extremely small (sub-nanometer) length scales.
-We employ a variety of highly specialized methods, from unique magnetic resonance techniques to high flux neutron and x-ray techniques.
+We specialize in molecular design to create small-molecules that self-assemble in water to form targeted geometries with targeted functions.
+Small-molecule nanostructures show an astonishing degree of internal organization on extremely small (sub-nanometer) length scales.
+We employ a variety of specialized methods, from unique magnetic resonance techniques to high flux neutron and x-ray techniques.
 These methods allow us to probe internal structure, dynamics, and water motion with site specificity.